analogwp/analogwp-library/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-No need to rely solely on Elementor’s default template library anymore.
-With Custom Library for Elementor, you can curate and access your own collection of design assets right inside the editor.
-Build faster, stay organized, and empower your clients with a seamless design workflow by providing them with essential patterns to build new layouts with consistency.
+Custom Library for Elementor is your new home for all your template assets.
+Save and organize your most-used templates into categories and access them instantly from within the editor.

 == Description ==